 17. After approximately 1 mile a indistinct BW leads off through old mining rocky debris on the Left.
 The track is technical at times, twisting and dropping onto sweet singletrack across heather moorland which descends to the shooting track across the moor.

 18. Stay on this BW, ignoring all others in this myriad of tracks and paths, as it rises and falls, before one final fast descent to the Grinton road.
 For those riders who have booked accommodation at Grinton Youth Hostel, then well done, as you’ve reached your halt.
-If not, cycle safely down Grinton Bank and head straight on to the Dales Bike Centre and a hearty meal!
+If not, cycle safely down Grinton Bank and head straight on to the village of Reeth for a hearty meal and drink.